magento/devdocs/guides/v2.1/frontend-dev-guide/css-guide/css_quick_guide_mode.md

     ![Admin login page where the font of the buttons was changed]({{ site.baseurl }}/common/images/extend_less_screenshot221.png)

 {:.bs-callout .bs-callout-info}
 Simple changes are applied immediately in client-side compilation mode.
-For more sophisticated changes, you might need to manually clean the theme sub-directory in the `pub/static/frontend` directory.
+For more sophisticated changes, you might need to manually clean the theme sub-directory in the `pub/static/frontend` directory and generate a new deployment for the changes to have the desired effect.
 See [Styles debugging]({{ page.baseurl }}/frontend-dev-guide/css-topics/css_debug.html).

 [create a theme]: {{page.baseurl}}/frontend-dev-guide/themes/theme-create.html